 The Group is Asia's leading manufacturer of WTGs and was ranked fifth in the world in terms of annual installations with market share of 7.7 per cent. for the year ended 31 December 2006 (Source: BTM 2007 Report).
 The Group is the leading provider of integrated WTG solutions in India and has expanded its operations in the international markets with a presence in Australia, Brazil, China, Italy, Portugal, South Korea and the United States.
-The Group's accumulated WTG sales were 2,091 MW and 3,547 MW up to 31 March 2006 and 31 March 2007, respectively.
+The Group's accumulated WTG sales were 2,091 MW, 3,547 MW and 3,864.20 MW up to 31 March 2006, 31 March 2007 and 30 June 2007, respectively.
 India, with 954.60 MW, and the international markets, with 501.65 MW, accounted for 65.55 per cent. and 34.45 per cent. of the Group's WTG sales (by volume) in the year ended 31 March 2007.
 In May 2006, the Group acquired Hansen Transmissions, the second largest gearbox and drive train manufacturer for WTGs worldwide.
 With the acquisition of Hansen Transmissions, the Group has entered into a new line of business, namely the manufacture and sale of gearboxes used in the wind industry and for other industrial uses.
-For the period from May 2006 to March 2007, Hansen Transmissions and its subsidiaries generated a turnover of €318.20 million (Rs.18,560.74 million) and earnings before interest depreciation and taxes of €49.94 million (Rs.
-2,912.81 million).
-See "Business Hansen Transmissions" for further details on the business of Hansen Transmissions.
+For the period from May 2006 to March 2007, Hansen Transmissions and its subsidiaries generated a turnover of €318.20 million (Rs.18.560.74 million) and earnings before interest depreciation and taxes of €49.94 million (Rs.2,912.81 million).
+See "- Hansen Transmissions" for a more detailed description of the business of Hansen Transmissions.
+For the guarter ended June 2007 Hansen Transmissions and its subsidiaries generated a turnover of €79.51 million (Rs.4,428.61 million) and earnings before interest depreciation and taxes of €7.73 million (Rs.331.82 million).

-The Company recently announced that it had been successful in its bid for REpower.
+The Company announced in May 2007 that it had been successful in its bid for REpower.
 In aggregate, the Group now controls, either directly or through voting pool agreements, approximately 87 per cent. of the votes in REpower.
 REpower is currently one of the leading turbine producers in the German wind energy sector.
 See "Recent Developments and Prospects - Acquisition of REpower Systems AG" for further details on the REpower acquisition and the business of REpower.